Floriferous/open-sharp-data/README.md

 # Open SHARP Data

-This is a tool to get more insights into FOA's SHARP surveys.
+This is a tool to get more insights into FAO's SHARP surveys.

 ### To update the dataset